es-ude/ElasticNodeMiddleware/README.md

 # Elastic Node Middleware

-This repository includes the elasticnode middleware code as described in the paper [The Elastic Node: An Experimental Platform for Hardware Accelerator Research in the Internet of Things](https://ieeexplore.ieee.org/document/8831207).
+This repository includes the elastic node middleware code as described in the paper [The Elastic Node: An Experimental Platform for Hardware Accelerator Research in the Internet of Things](https://ieeexplore.ieee.org/document/8831207).
 The included code is written in C and Python.
 The code is tested under the operating system Ubuntu 18.04.4.

 ## Hardware

 The used hardware is listed in the [Elastic Node Hardware repository](https://github.com/es-ude/ElasticNodeHardware) on github.
-We use the elasticnode version 4 (v4).
+We use the elastic node version 4 (v4).
-For any hardware details look up this repository.
+For hardware details please refer to this repository.

-In the [getting started guide](docs/GettingStartedGuide.md) is explained which hardware is needed as well as the connection to each other.
+The [getting started guide](docs/GettingStartedGuide.md) explains which hardware components are needed and how to connect the hardware.

 ## Features